“I believe we are stewards of the land.” – Nerio Panizzutti

 Southern Highlands’ Saint Comes Marching In – Robert Parker

-The Southern Highlands region of New South Wales, Australia, a picturesque network of small, connected villages 90 minutes drive south from Sydney, is a long way from the men’s tailoring capitals of Milan and Rome (see preceding pages of The Brief).
+The Southern Highlands region of New South Wales, Australia, a picturesque network of small, connected villages 90 minutes drive south of Sydney, is a long way from the men’s tailoring capitals of Milan and Rome (see preceding pages of The Brief).
 However, here in the sleepy hamlet of Exeter resides the very Italian St Maur vineyard, owned by Nerio Panizzutti, a tailor originally from the town of Gaiarine in the Treviso.
 A sprightly, energetic gentleman even now in his late 70s, Nerio employed over 120 tailors in Sydney before he retired in 1974, purchasing a 500-acre working dairy farm in Exeter with an Italian partner from Belluno, Italy.
 In 1998 Nerio and his son Marco decided to put 16 acres of rich, volcanic soil under vine – “as an interest, a labour of love, using Dad’s Italian sensibilities”, says Marco – and started St Maur Wines, a single estate, small batch producer of pinot noir, cabernet, merlot and chardonnay.
-The wine, of which volume is capped at 1600 dozen bottles a year, earned such a solid underground reputation with Australian sommeliers that St Maur was picked up by top Sydney restaurants ARIA, Quay and Felix.
-Today St Maur is not sold in any bottle stores, rather only at cellar door and at a clutch of Sydney’s top hatted restaurants.
+The wine, of which volume is capped at 1600 dozen bottles a year, earned such a solid underground reputation with Australian sommeliers that St Maur was picked up by Sydney’s top hatted restaurants.
+Today St Maur is available for you to purchase at selected wine cellar stores in Sydney and Southern Highlands.